iqrahadian/sma-metro/README.md

 }
 ```
 FareUsage, storing information of each route line combination, combination mean : Green->Red = GreenRed
-FareUsage will be used as an information on each route card holder has going through
+FareUsage will be used to store information for each route card holder has been going through

 FareSpending, storing usage information of single line combination
 All 4 attributes value will be close to realtime as possible

 LastWeekUsed will follow ISO Week, so it can be 52-53 in a year
 if LastWeekUsed < Current ISO Week
 WeeklySpending & DailySpending will be reset to 0 before trip calculation

 LastDayUsed will follow numeric weekday system, sunday as 0 and saturday as 7
 if LastDayUsed < Current Weekday
 DailySpending will be reset to 0 before trip calculation

 ### Payment Gateway
 paymentGateway class : payment interface & decide on how to process card based on the card type